McCormick Place Convention Center—S102—Level 1

 Environmental Insurance

-Last Updated 6/23/2022
+Last Updated 7/25/2024

 Standard general liability and property insurance policies exclude most losses connected to pollution with very few exceptions, such as from smoke from an out-of-control fire or fumes from a faulty heating or air-conditioning system.

 Environmental insurance also provides coverage for risks connected to historic contamination or operational issues, such as mold, lead paint, asbestos, Legionella or indoor poor air quality.
 Environmental insurance policies are designed to protect mortgage lenders as well as real estate agents, managers and developers in the event the properties they handle are contaminated.
 Much of the claims activity in 2020 may have resulted from COVID-19, where virus or viral contamination was not excluded from the policy.
-Many insurers began explicitly excluding virus or reducing the sub-limits for viral contamination due the coronavirus pandemic.
+Many insurers began explicitly excluding the virus or reducing the sub-limits for viral contamination due the coronavirus pandemic.

-A major concern in the market is a great number of insureds mistakenly believe they are covered for pollution releases under their general liability and property policies.
+A major concern in the market is that a great number of insureds mistakenly believe they are covered for pollution releases under their general liability and property policies.
 However, these policies either restrict or exclude such coverage, leaving their policyholders exposed to potentially costly risks.

 Status: The NAIC Property and Casualty (C) Committee serves as a forum for discussing issues and solutions related to environmental concerns and the development, suitability, and availability of related insurance products.

-Committees Related to This Topic
+Committees Active on This Topic

 Contacts